DoctorLogicProduct/DoctorLogicProduct.github.io/_pages/case-studies/doctorlogic-results-derosa-clinic.md

     value: "4.5"
     label: Conversion Rate
   detail:
-  - text: "<p>Since partnering with DoctorLogic, Dr. Morales saw a 2,944% increase in Page 1 keyword rankings, a 371% increase in website visitors, and a 179% increase in website leads.
-In addition to an improved website architecture and keyword ranking, the Before and After Photo Gallery brings in 74% of all page view traffic, with 27% leads coming strictly from the gallery page.</p><p>Dr.
-      Morales has gained a competitive advantage and is dominating his market.
-With DoctorLogic, he’s leveraging technology to increase efficiency and track lead conversions that turn visitors into patients.
+  - text: "<p>Since partnering with DoctorLogic, Dr. DeRosa saw a 216% increase in keywords, a 371% increase in website visitors, and a 179% increase in website leads.
+In addition to an improved website architecture and keyword ranking, the Before and After Photo Gallery brings in 74% of all page view traffic, with 27% leads coming strictly from the gallery page.</p><p>Dr. DeRosa has gained a competitive advantage and is dominating her market.
+With DoctorLogic, she’s leveraging technology to increase efficiency and track lead conversions that turn visitors into patients.
 The result?
 Exponential growth.</p>"
 solution:
 - headline: The Solution
   text: "<p>The first step in defining a winning strategy required a deep dive with